Multi-Scale Matrix Sampling and Sublinear-Time PageRank Computation: Introduction

-Our sublinear-time algorithm for {\sc Significant PageRanks} also requires fast subroutines for estimating personalized PageRanks.
-It uses a multi-scale sampling approach by selecting a set of precision parameters $\{\epsilon_1, ...,\epsilon_h\}$ where $h$ depends on $n$ and $\Delta$, $\epsilon_i = 1/2^i$.
-Then, for each $i$ in range $1\leq i \leq h$, it computes the $\epsilon_i$-precise personalized PageRanks defined by a sample of $\tilde{O}({\epsilon_i n}/{\Delta})$ vertices.
-For networks with constant maximum degrees, we can simply use the Jeh-Widom or Andersen-Chung-Lang personalized PageRank approximation algorithms in our multi-scale sampling scheme.
-However, for networks such as web graphs and social networks that may have nodes with large degrees, these two earlier algorithms are not robust enough for our purpose.
+For networks with constant maximum degrees, we can simply use personalized PageRank approximation algorithms developed by Jeh-Widom \cite{JehW03} or Andersen-Chung-Lang \cite{AndersenCL06} inside the multi-scale scheme to obtain an $\tilde{O}(n/\Delta)$ time algorithm for {\sc SignificantPageRanks}.
+However, for networks such as Web graphs and social networks that may have nodes with large degrees, these two approaches are not sufficient for our needs.

-We develop a new local algorithm for approximating personalized PageRank that satisfies the desirable robust property that the multi-scale sample scheme requires.
-Given $\rho,\epsilon >0$ and a starting vertex $u$ in a network $G=(V,E)$, our algorithm estimates each entry in the personalized PageRank vector,